 With extensive competencies in private and public sector legal work, the firm has represented clients, across diverse sectors, ensuring that their interests are fully protected under Nigerian laws.
-Our expertise cuts across Corporate/Commercial Law, Project Finance, Arbitration and Alternative Dispute Resolution, Debt Recovery, Maritime Law, Specialised and Public Interest Litigation, as well as Property and Real Estate Law and Utilities and Infrastructural Development.
+Our expertise cuts across Corporate/Commercial Law, Project Finance, Arbitration and Alternative Dispute Resolution, Debt Recovery, Maritime Law, Public Interest Litigation, Election Petitions, Property and Real Estate Law, as well as Utilities and Infrastructural Development.
 It also includes designing and executing significant due diligence exercises as well as review of major joint venture and commercial agreements, including those involving private individuals, organisations as well as Federal and State governments and their agencies.

 Our expertise and experience in diverse transactions and a track record of successfully representing clients in court make us the preferred firm for corporate work of any kind.

 The firm represents clients in disputes arising out of complex commercial transactions as well as non-commercial disputes of public interest.
 Our expertise/experience in diverse transactions combined with a track record of successfully representing clients in court makes us the preferred firm for disputes of this kind.